mohammadabedi1179/Turtlesim/README.md

 # Turtlesim
 ROS miniproject for Taarlab
-turtlesim for folowing in your desired direction
+turtlesim to follow in your desired direction